-Public broadcasting in bars/hotels/restaurants and other commercial establishments does not require a license from UEFA to the extent that they operate television sets on their premises, that they possess the relevant commercial TV subscriptions, and the necessary local permits, provided that such events are not sponsored and no admission fee is charged.
+Public broadcasting in bars/hotels/restaurants and other commercial establishments does not require a license from FIFA to the extent that they operate television sets on their premises, that they possess the relevant commercial TV subscriptions, and the necessary local permits, provided that such events are not sponsored and no admission fee is charged.

-Although they are deemed to be public broadcasts, UEFA will not require a license for events involving up to 300 people, unless such events are sponsored or an admission fee is charged.
-This avoids unnecessary paperwork for both the organizer and UEFA.
+Although they are deemed to be public broadcasts, FIFA will not require a license for events involving up to 300 people, unless such events are sponsored or an admission fee is charged.
+This avoids unnecessary paperwork for both the organizer and FIFA.

 The following is prohibited:

 For a max.
-200 sq m, the GEMA fee is only € 70 for the duration of the European Championship.
+200 sq m, the GEMA fee is only € 99,58 for the duration of the World Championship.
 Larger events cost more depending on their attendance and the image size.

 GEZ fees must always bee paid.